homebrew-ec-foss/homebrew-internethome/src/posts/tilde-4.0-chipmonks.md

 -> This is an incredible concept as it  not only draws pixels onto the screen, but it also provides a collision detection mechanism.
 This feature is fundamental for programming classic games like Pong or Space Invaders, where detecting if two objects have collided is a major part of the gaming logic.

--> All graphics in CHIP-8 are rendered using spires.
+-> All graphics in CHIP-8 are rendered using sprites.
 A sprite can be defined as a small graphical image or pattern that could be up to a maximum of 15 bytes.

 -> In order to understand what this boundary condition implies, we must first understand that in CHIP-8, a sprite is always 8 pixels wide, corresponding perfectly to a single byte.
 This width is fixed.
 What varies is the number of rows, this corresponds to the height of the sprite which is limited to 15 bytes.